Interacting with wildlife

 - approaching from downwind

-- staying at least 10 m away from any bird, mammal or reptile (and backing gently away if they approach you)
+- staying at least 10 m away from any bird, mammal or reptile.

-Some animals may be less spooked by a vehicle than a human, and you may be able to pull over and observe them from your car.
+Some animals may be less spooked by a vehicle than a human.
+You may be able to pull over and observe some animals from your car.

-Please do not feed native animals – doing so is an offence in reserves.
+Do not feed or touch native animals – doing so is an offence in reserves.
 It is also detrimental to animal health and weakens their natural wariness towards humans.
+It may also result in the animal accidentally harming itself or you.

 If you would like to see wildlife, it's best to leave your pets at home.
 You will see many more animals and birds without your dog or pet.
 Scientific studies show that many native birds and animals are repelled by the sight, smell or sound of dogs.
 If you do want to take your dog, always check whether dogs are allowed before you go.